schaechinger/internetmarke/README.md

 To setup the 1C4A service, call the method `initOneClickForAppService(options)` of the Internetmarke main instance.

-Pass the credentials of your partner and user (Portokasse) account to connect to the 1C4A service.
+Pass the credentials of your partner and user (Portokasse) accounts to connect to the 1C4A service.

 You can optionally add the default voucher layout for the following orders.